-When they compared those images to the levels of EPA and DHA omega-3 fatty acids in folk’s blood it was revealed that those volunteers with the highest omega-3 levels also had the highest blood flow to the regions in the brain associated with memory and cognition.
+Researchers then compared those images to the levels of EPA and DHA omega-3 fatty acids in folk’s blood.
+It turns out the volunteers with the highest omega-3 levels also had the highest blood flow to the regions in the brain associated with memory and cognition.

 Better brain aging with fatty acids

 And this isn’t the only time we’ve seen how important fatty acids are for keeping our brains firing on all cylinders.
 In fact, two more recent studies also linked healthy brain aging to the amount of omega-3s we’re getting.